Solving hard, practical problems by decoding nature

 If you’re solving hard, practical problems by decoding nature, I want to hear from you.

-Basecamp Research are partnering with Anthropic and Nvidia to decode the word’s largest genomic databse sourced from biodiverse ecosystems all over the world to develop the next generationof life sving therapies, while InnerPlant have combined genetic engineering and ai to enable plants to communicat their needs directly to farmers.
+Basecamp Research are partnering with Anthropic and Nvidia to decode the word’s largest genomic database sourced from biodiverse ecosystems all over the world to develop the next generation of life saving therapies, while InnerPlant have combined genetic engineering and AI to enable plants to communicate their needs directly to farmers.
 Decoding Nature in action par excellence.

 Previous